Is your management information system (MIS) telling you what you need to know – not what you already know?

 This will be one of the focal points in this Conversation

-Beyond “regurgitating” last year’s budget, how much research is done in setting this year’s budget designed to address unsatisfactory projections in one area and have serious consequences in the short and medium terms on other budget projections?
+Beyond “regurgitating” last year’s budget, how much research is done before setting this year’s budget designed to address unsatisfactory projections in one area and have serious consequences in the short and medium terms on other budget projections?

 We will also be focusing on the critical importance of random budget adjustments made to certain projections without considering the knock-on effects on other budget projections.